anvitrola/anvitrola/README.md

 **Talking about Personal Stuffs:**

 - 🇧🇷  I'm a brazilian computer science student and full-stack developer
-- 👨🏽‍💻  I’m currently working on <a href="https://www.stone.co/">Stone Payments</a>.
+- 👨🏽‍💻  I’m currently working on <a href="https://www.safeops.io">/SafeOps</a>.
 - 🌱  I’m currently learning Python and studying algorithms.
-- 💬  Ask me about Javascript Engine, React.js and Testing :wink:.
+- 💬  Ask me about the Javascript Environment, Unit Testing and Data Structure :wink:.
 - 📫  How to reach me: vitoriavianathiss@gmail.com.